-Further, manufacture of our ProTmune and FATE-NK100 product candidates from donor material involves complex processes, with specialized equipment and highly skilled and trained personnel.
-The processes for manufacturing these product candidates are susceptible to additional risks, given the need to maintain aseptic conditions throughout the manufacturing process.
-Contamination with viruses or other pathogens in either the donor material or materials utilized in the manufacturing process of microbiological material at any point in the process may result in contaminated or unusable product.
-Such contaminations could result in delays in the development of our product candidates.
-Such contaminations could also increase the risk of adverse side effects.
+Further, manufacture of ProTmune from donor material involves complex processes, with specialized equipment and highly skilled and trained personnel.
+The processes for manufacturing ProTmune are susceptible to additional risks, given the need to maintain aseptic conditions throughout the manufacturing process.
+Contamination with viruses or other pathogens in either the donor material or materials utilized in the manufacturing process or ingress of microbiological material at any point in the process may result in contaminated or unusable product.
+Such contaminations increase the risk of adverse side effects and result in delays in the development of ProTmune.